CTCycle/XREPORT-radiological-reports-generator/assets/docs/operations/workflows.md

 # Operations Workflows

-Last updated: 2026-08-18
+Last updated: 2026-08-21

 ## Prepare A Dataset

 1. Open the Dataset page.
-2. Load or upload a dataset.
+2. Select the image folder and upload a table containing `text` plus a recognized image column.
+3. Load the dataset.
+If unmatched rows are reported, review the matched and unmatched counts; choose **Import matched rows** only when a labeled partial import is acceptable.
-3. Run preparation and processing.
+4. Run preparation and processing.
-4. Confirm dataset status and metadata before training.
+5. Confirm dataset status and metadata before training.

 Expected result:

+- missing required columns produce a structured error without discarding the upload
+- unmatched rows are never silently imported; confirmed partial imports are visibly labeled with their counts
 - the dataset is available in a prepared, usable state for downstream training or validation

 ## Train A Model